Driving Too Slow in the High Speed Lane!

 the culprit just so they can send a message with a digit,

-or mouth some idiotic phrase that the guilty driver
+or mouth off some idiotic phrase that the guilty driver

-First, if you're reading this story and find you may fit the profile of a slow driver in the high-speed lane, please pull over and drive in the lanes to the far right.
-Keep your eye on your speedometer compared to that of the legal minimums and maximums posted on the freeway.
-If you prefer driving slower, then be aware that driving laws state that slower traffic must remain to the right.
+If you're reading this article and find you may fit the profile of a slow driver in the high-speed lane, please pull over and drive in the lanes to the far right.
+Keep your eye on your speedometer and take note of the legal minimums and maximums posted on the freeway.
+Some signs even say 'Slower drivers stay to the right' so be aware.
+Signs are there for your safety.
+If you prefer driving slower, then be aware that most state driving laws insist (this is not a request or suggestion - it is state law) that slower traffic must remain to the right.
 Not only will it keep you safer; it will keep drivers around you safe as well.

-If you're a frustrated driver who finds himself behind a slow-goer, flash your high beams a few times.
-Most people will respond to this.
+If you're a frustrated driver who finds yourself behind a slow-goer, flash your high beams a few times.
+Most people will respond to this and get out of the way.
+This is not an illegal maneuver.
 Let's face it, we've all been there when we're plodding along unaware that we've slowed down.
 Sometimes a gentle reminder is all the slow driver needs who is then more than happy to move over at a safe moment.

 If you need to take a call, make a conscious effort to pull over to the side of the road and if not a safe area, then take an exit where you can sit and talk in a parking lot and where you won't be a danger to yourself or to anyone else.
 This is not only lawful behavior; it's also common courtesy.

 For those people who want to drive slowly, then please do so in the lanes designated especially for slower drivers.
 If you're holding up traffic or someone behind you is flashing their lights, please pull over to the slower lanes when the time is safe, and indicate your intentions with your turn signal or a friendly wave.
 When the person anxious to pass sees this, he or she will relax and back off until you make your move.